falue/waldo/README.md

 ```

 **Startup**
-If handled as independet unit, on startup of the raspberryPi, file "waldo.py" (and others) get executed.
+If handled as independet unit, on startup of the raspberryPi, file "scripts/remote.py" (and others) get executed.
 Defined @ /etc/rc.local.
+See the docs.

 **Docs**